-- if there are switches are they easy to reach ?
+- are switches that are they easy to reach ?

-- nonslip mats for the bath and shower, or nonslip tape ?
+- are nonslip mats for the bath and shower, or nonslip tape ?

-- grab bars for the tub and shower ?
+- are grab bars for the tub and shower ?

 - do your parents need shower chairs or bath chairs ?